influxdata/telegraf/plugins/outputs/dynatrace/README.md

 ## Requirements

 This plugin requires Dynatrace version 1.202 or higher.
-You will either need a Dynatrace OneAgent installed on the same host or vm as Telegraf with version 1.202 or higher; or a Dynatrace environment with version 1.202 or higher
+You will either need a Dynatrace OneAgent (version 1.202 or higher) installed on the same host as Telegraf; or a Dynatrace environment with version 1.202 or higher

 ## Limitations
 Telegraf measurements which can't be converted to a float64 are skipped.